-Section 1: Policy
+SECTION 1: Policy

-- A. This article establishes procedures which are designed to assure that all interested and qualified employees and applicants are systematically considered for advancement according to merit and without regard to race, color, religion, national origin, personal favoritism, age, marital status, sex, physical or mental disability, sexual orientation, gender identity and/or expression, political or employee organization affiliation, or pregnancy, except as may be authorized or required by law, and shall not be based on criteria that are not job related, including favoritism based on personal relationship and patronage. - B. The office agrees to avoid practices that may lead employees to believe that any preference not authorized by law, rule or regulation was granted to any employee or applicant for employment for the purpose of improving or injuring the prospects of any particular person for employment.
+- A. This article establishes procedures which are designed to assure that all interested candidates and applicants are systematically considered for advancement according to merit and without regard to race, color, religion, national origin, personal favoritism, age, marital status, sex, physical or mental disability, sexual orientation, gender identity and/or expression, political or employee organization affiliation, or pregnancy, except as may be authorized or required by law, and shall not be based on criteria that are not job related, including favoritism based on personal relationship and patronage. - B. The office agrees to avoid practices that would result in or give the appearance of any preference not authorized by law, rule or regulation was granted to any employee or applicant for employment for the purpose of improving or injuring the prospects of any particular person for employment.